Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes the working directory to the home directory 3-listfiles lists current directory contents in long format 4-listmorefiles lists all files including hidden ones in long format
+2-bring_me_home changes the working directory to the home directory 3-listfiles lists current directory contents in long format 4-listmorefiles lists all files including hidden ones in long format 5-listfilesdigitonly lists all files including hidden ones in long format with user and group IDs displayed numerically